-Accounting for Forensic Accounting as a jointly registered, dual admission program to the existing Bachelor of Science (B.S.) in Economics with specialization in Fraud Examination & Financial Forensics at John Jay College of Criminal Justice (John Jay).
+Accounting for Forensic Accounting as a jointly registered, dual admission program to the existing Bachelor of Science (B.S.) in Economics with specialization in Fraud Examination and Financial Forensics at John Jay College of Criminal Justice (John Jay).
 Upon successful completion of the lower division at BMCC, students will have a seamless transition to the upper division of the baccalaureate program at John Jay.

 BMCC Accounting Graduates may transfer to John Jay College of Criminal Justice to study Forensic Accounting.
 Additionally, BMCC has an articulation agreement with CUNY’s Medgar Evers to continue for a B.A. in forensic accounting.

 - The course covers the fundamental principles of accounting and the practical use of accounting tools and techniques.
 Topics covered include the definition and scope of accounting, accounting records and processes, books of original and subsequent entry, work sheets, adjusting and closing entries, accounting for cash, accounting for negotiable instruments, and accounting for plant assets.
 An investigation is made of accounting for service businesses and trading concerns.

 Note: ACC 122 credit change from 4 credits to 3 credits, effective spring 2014.

 - This continuation of Accounting I progresses from elementary to more advanced accounting concepts and conventions, including the use of accounting data in managerial decision making.
 Among topics covered are voucher system, partnership accounting, payroll preparation and taxes, and accounting for corporations.
 Study is made of accounting involved in the interpretation of financial statements, budgetary control, statement of cash flows, and management reports and analyses.